middlewares/request-handler/README.md

 ### `continueOnEmpty(bool $continueOnEmpty)`

-Set `true` to continue with the next middleware if the server request attribute is empty or does not exists.
+Set `true` to make the request handler optional so it continues with the next middleware if the server request attribute is empty or does not exists.

 ---